Create activity feed

 additional_data

-). - This helps you create descriptive feed entries like: “Jane commented on your post.”
+This allows you to create rich feed entries such as “Jane commented on your post.”

-- E-commerce: Show recent purchases, shipping updates, and special offers.
+- E-commerce: Show order confirmations, shipping updates, and promotions.

-- SaaS Platforms: Track workspace activities like task assignments, mentions, or updates.
+- SaaS Platforms: Track task assignments, mentions, or activity logs.

 Benefits